-A classic sandwich cookie (aka homemade oreos) with a chocolate cream filling.
+A gluten-free version of the classic chocolate sandwich cookie (aka homemade oreos) with a chocolate cream filling.

 With all the desserts these past couple weeks you'd think I would be done with sweets.
 You might even think all the baking and cookie-making will soon run its course, and you’d perhaps venture a guess that I'd be happy to skip a few days.
 But you’d be wrong, because I’ve become quite singularly obsessed with the thought of these cookies.